This article explains what is headphone tuning, how headphones are tuned, and what impacts the sound quality of headphones.

 Cables and connectors used in an audio system will have an impact on the overall sound quality.
-Understanding how cables carry sound signals from the source to the output device is important.
+Understanding how cables carry sound signals from the source to the output device such as headphones is important.
 This information will help you select the right cable and connectors for the right job, but you also improve the sound quality by avoiding audio degradation.

 As you will learn in this post, there are two types of audio signals that cables and connectors (see comprehensive guide to types of audio connectors here) carry.
 These are balanced and unbalanced audio signals.
 Let’s take an in-depth look at how these two cables work.